 Enterprise CMS may be less popular than the other types.
-But they can be a better option for companies or large enterprises who need sophisticated workflows.
+But they can be a better option for companies or large enterprises that need sophisticated workflows.

-An ECMS supports step-by-step content publishing workflow, including drafting, editing, and approval.
+An ECMS supports a step-by-step content publishing workflow, including drafting, editing, and approval.

 - An example is Django-CMS, which is based on the popular Django framework powered by Python programming language.